Crocmagnon/arangolint/README.md

 ### Enforce explicit `AllowImplicit` in transactions
 Why?
 Because it forces you as a developer to evaluate the need of implicit collections in transactions.

 Why should you?
-Because [lazily adding collections](https://docs.arangodb.com/3.11/develop/transactions/locking-and-isolation/#lazily-adding-collections) to transactions can lead to deadlocks, and because the default if this value is not specified is to allow it.
+Because [lazily adding collections](https://docs.arangodb.com/3.11/develop/transactions/locking-and-isolation/#lazily-adding-collections) to transactions can lead to deadlocks, and because the default is to allow it.

 ```go
 ctx := context.Background()